Sweden Social Web Camp

-Sweden Social Web Camp (SSWC) is a Swedish user-generated conference (or unconference) held on the island of Tjärö, Karlshamn Municipality.
-The event focuses on internet and web technology and use in the context of social media.
-The format is open, participatory workshop-events, the content of which is provided by the participants.
-As anyone can decide to run a workshop during the event other, non-social web, subjects have of course turned up on the unconference grid.
+Sweden Social Web Camp (SSWC) was a Swedish user-generated conference (or unconference) held on the island of Tjärö, Karlshamn Municipality, active between 2009 and 2013.
+The event focussed on internet and web technology and use in the context of social media.
+The format was open, participatory workshop-events, the content of which is provided by the participants.
+As anyone could decide to run a workshop during the event other, non-social web, subjects have of course turned up on the unconference grid.